2018 FIA GT World Cup: Qualifying race

 Augusto Farfus won both the qualification and the main race to achieve his first victory in Macau since 2009.

 The qualifying race to determine the main race's starting order began at 13:05 Macau Standard Time (UTC+08:00) on November 17 under overcast conditions of 23 C. Matsuda failed to start because smoke billowed from the front of his car as the formation lap began.
 Farfus had a better start than Marciello and took the lead on the outside into Mandarin Bend corner.
 The safety car was dispatched almost immediately for a three-car collision.
 Laurens Vanthoor and Mortara collided as Mortara was defending from Vanthoor and Bamber on both sides into Mandarin Bend turn.
 Mortara swerved to the right as Bamber did the same, colliding with Laurens Vanthoor.
-Vanthoor went into a half-spin, crashing sideways into the outside barrier and rolling back across the circuit.
+Vanthoor went into a half-spin on the entry to the corner, crashing sideways into the outside barrier and rolling back across the circuit.
 He was unhurt.
 Two laps were completed under safety car conditions to allow Laurens Vanthoor's car to be removed from the track before it was withdrawn for the third lap restart.

 Farfus took longer than usual to resume racing speeds after steering his car from side to side on the back straight before the final turn.
-By the end of the third lap, he had a second's advantage over Marciello after a clean start., subsequently extendinb it to 2 seconds.
-Marciello set the race's fastest lap of 2 minutes, 17.989 seconds on lap seven to briefly threaten a comeback, but Farfus quickly responded by lapping four-tenths of a second faster on lap eight and then by seven-tenths of a second faster on lap nine, resetting the fastest lap to 2 minutes, 17.987 seconds.
+By the end of the third lap, he was consistently quicker than Marciello and had a second's advantage over him after a clean start, subsequently extending it to 2.5 seconds.
+Marciello set the race's fastest lap of 2:17.989 on lap seven to briefly threaten a comeback, but Farfus quickly responded by lapping four-tenths of a second faster on lap eight and then by seven-tenths of a second faster on lap nine, resetting the fastest lap to 2:17.987.
 Farfus could then gradually extend his lead, even though Marciello and his teammate Engel were faster in the track's mountain section.
 He won the 12-lap qualifying race, claiming pole position for the main race by 3.812 seconds over Marciello.
 The final classified finishers were Engel, Mortara, Bamber, Frijns, Haase, Dries Vanthoor, Jaminet, Imperatori, Fong, Jarvis and O'Young.